 Why do affected entities need ‘no action’ relief?

-We recognise that in the interim, affected CREs may be uncertain about their obligations under Part 7A of the Financial Markets Conduct Act 2013 (FMC Act), particularly those with upcoming lodgements which are likely to fall before legislation is enacted and relief is in place.
-The FMA has therefore decided to provide interim relief in the form of taking a ‘no action’ approach to the 2025/2026 reporting period for affected entities who are expecting their climate reporting obligations to cease once legislation is passed.
+We recognise that in the interim, life and health insurers may be uncertain about their obligations under Part 7A of the Financial Markets Conduct Act 2013 (FMC Act), particularly those with upcoming lodgements which are likely to fall before legislation is enacted and relief is in place.
+The FMA has therefore decided to provide interim relief in the form of taking a ‘no action’ approach to the 2025/2026 reporting period for life and health insurers who are expecting their climate reporting obligations to cease once legislation is passed.

 We recognise that these entities will be impacted by the uncertain timeframe in which the amending legislation might be enacted, meaning they do not know whether they will be required to lodge climate statements or not.
 This approach aligns with the intent of the proposed legislative change following government decisions.